Key Dates for Abstracts and Symposia

 Brighton, UK

 Theme: Contextual and environmental factors have a significant influence on biopsychosocial health and well-being across the lifespan.
-The American Psychosomatic Society (APS) has been dedicated to understanding and addressing such contextual and environmental factors since it was founded in 1942.
-At its 81st Annual Meeting in 2024, APS will emphasize thematic programming that highlights the diverse contexts and environments in which health and well-being are shaped, as well as contextually- and environmentally-informed mechanistic and intervention approaches.
+The Society for Biopsychosocial Science and Medicine (APS) has been dedicated to understanding and addressing such contextual and environmental factors since it was founded in 1942.
+At its 81st Annual Meeting in 2024, SBSM will emphasize thematic programming that highlights the diverse contexts and environments in which health and well-being are shaped, as well as contextually- and environmentally-informed mechanistic and intervention approaches.

 Among some of the contextual factors to be thematically featured in meeting programming are (a) structural and systemic determinants of health; (b) historical context and health; (c) community-oriented approaches to research; (d) multilevel and lifespan socioeconomic conditions; (e) social relationships and networks; (f) physical and built environment determinants of biopsychosocial health; (g) climate and natural environmental contexts; and (h) medical illness, healthcare system, and clinical provider contextual influences on health.